Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-Following by the previous work~\cite{Zhang:2022fou}, we extended the shear viscosity effect to the correlated fluctuations of flow harmonics.
-The effect of the partonic cross section on the ratios of asymmetric cumulant $asc_{nm,n+m}\{3\}$ between $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions is shown in Fig.~\ref{fig:5}.
-The deviation of these ratios from unity is related to the difference of collective nuclear structure between Ru and Zr nuclei in terms of quadrupole deformation $\beta_2$, octupole deformation $\beta_3$, neutron skin $a_0$, and nuclear radius $R_0$, which has been extensively discussed in detail in Ref.~\cite{Jia:2022qrq}.
-The ratios show the nonmonotonic behavior and are almost unchanged, implying that the isobar ratios of the multiparticle correlations are insensitive to the medium properties in the final state.
-On the other hand, the nonlinear coupling coefficients $\chi_n$ shown in the Fig.~\ref{fig:6} also present the similar comparisons.
+It is important to note that the final state effect are expected to canceled when considering the ratios between isobars.
+Extending our previous work~\cite{Zhang:2022fou}, we systematically carried out the checks for the shear viscosity effect to correlated fluctuations of flow harmonics.
+The effect of the partonic cross section on the ratios of the asymmetric cumulant ${\rm asc}_{nm,n+m}\{3\}$ between $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions are shown in Fig.~\ref{fig:6}.
+The deviation of these ratios from unity shown in nonmonotonic behavior is related to the difference in the collective nuclear structure between $^{96}$Ru and $^{96}$Zr nuclei in terms of quadrupole deformation $\beta_2$, octupole deformation $\beta_3$, neutron skin $a_0$, and nuclear radius $R_0$, which has been extensively discussed in detail in~\cite{Jia:2022qrq}.
+The values of the ratios in the 0-10\% centrality, as shown in Tab.~\ref{TableIII}, remains almost unchanged, implying that the isobar ratios of the multiparticle correlations are insensitive to the medium properties in the final state.
 We emphasize that this analysis can be performed directly if our prediction is confirmed by the experiment and other hydrodynamical model calculations.
-Figure~\ref{fig:7} and Fig.~\ref{fig:8} show the shear viscosity effect on the ratio of the symmetric cumulant $sc_{n,m}\{4\}$ and normalized symmetric cumulant $nsc_{n,m}\{4\}$ and these results imply a negligible shear viscosity effect with large statistical errors.